jephbayf1986/JustDeclare/src/dotValidate.Unity/README.md

 ### Installation

-You can install dotValidate with Unity from Nuget Package Manager
+You can install dotValidate with Unity from Nuget Package Manager, or Nuget CLI:

 ```cli
 nuget install dotValidate.Unity